-The stipend is \$42,332 for the AY 2023-2024 internship year.
-The program is a one-year, full-time training experience, and provides four weeks of personal and five days of professional leave time for conferences, dissertation work, or post-doctoral fellowship interviews.
+The stipend for the 2023-2024 academic year is \$45,469.
+The stipend for the 2024-2025 academic year will be finalized in 2024.
+The program is a one-year, full-time training experience, and provides four weeks of personal and five days of professional leave time for conferences, dissertation work, or postdoctoral fellowship interviews.
+This leave is evenly allocated across both semesters to ensure interns take time off throughout the year.
 Interns are eligible for Dental Insurance, Disability Insurance, Health Insurance, and Life Insurance.
-Each intern receives an appointment as a Clinical Fellow in Psychology, Department of Psychiatry at Harvard Medical School.
+Each intern also receives an appointment as a Clinical Fellow in Psychology in the Department of Psychiatry at Harvard Medical School.